 Fibromyalgia and arthritis are two chronic pain syndromes that can be positively impacted by massage therapy.
 In a study of massage therapy for knee osteoarthritis, a group receiving massage therapy for the pain showed significant improvement in pain, stiffness, and physical function.
 They increased their range of motion and reduced the time it took them to walk 50 feet.

 Even those with ALS, commonly known as opens in a new windowLou Gehrig’s Disease, react positively to massage treatment.
 ALS is insidious, with muscle weakness or stiffness as early symptoms, progressing to weakness, wasting, and paralysis of the muscles of the limbs and trunk.

-An hour-long Swedish massage with focus around the hips and shoulders brings deeper breathing, visible relaxation, a better mood and overall sense of well-being to those who suffer this debilitating form of chronic pain.
+An hour-long Swedish massage with a focus around the hips and shoulders brings deeper breathing, visible relaxation, a better mood, and an overall sense of well-being to those who suffer this debilitating form of chronic pain.
 And the benefits of a single treatment may last for two to three days.

 What Kind of Massage and Massage Chair?

 Several kinds of massage are effective, all of which a massage chair can provide.
 Swedish massage focuses on deep and complete relaxation but can also be used to release whole-body cramping and muscle soreness.
 Swedish massage is an excellent choice for stress relief as well.
 The Positive Posture Brio offers state-of-the-art tech, including a 3D L-track for rolling, kneading, tapping, pushing in three dimensions on your back and the same styles in three dimensions on your glutes and under your legs.